How to use subscriptions

 - If you're targeted by your username for a subscription notification, you'll receive subscription notifications according to your defined device delays.
 When you acknowledge a subscription notification from one of your devices, xMatters stops notifying your other device types.

-- If you have more than one subscription of the same type, xMatters will use the first one based on an alphabetic sorting of subscription names.
+- If you have more than one subscription for the same messaging form, xMatters will use the first one based on an alphabetic sorting of subscription names.

 There are also a couple of caveats you should keep in mind:

 - This suppressed behavior does not apply to escalated notifications.
 If you are part of a group with an escalation delay, and the primary on-call users don't respond, all of your notifications will be delivered once the event escalates to you.